Holy Motors: Casting

 Of the lead role, Carax said: "If Denis had said no, I would have offered the part to Lon Chaney or to Chaplin.
 Or to Peter Lorre or Michel Simon, all of whom are dead."

 Édith Scob had previously worked with Carax on Les Amants du Pont-Neuf, but was then almost entirely cut out, so Carax felt he owed her a larger role.
 He also thought Holy Motors was indebted to Georges Franju's Eyes Without a Face, in which Scob starred, and decided to give an explicit nod to the film by casting her.

 The character Kay M. came from a canceled project that was supposed to star Lavant and Kate Moss and follow the Merde character from Tokyo! in the United States.
 Eva Mendes was offered the role after she and Carax met at a film festival and agreed to make a film together.

 Carax discovered Kylie Minogue after Claire Denis suggested her for a canceled project.

 Michel Piccoli's role was originally intended for Carax himself, but he decided it would be misleading to cast a filmmaker.
 When Piccoli was cast, the idea was to make him unrecognizable and credit him under a pseudonym, but news of his casting reached the media, so that plan was dropped.

 Filming and post-production

 Principal photography took place in Paris.
 Filming started in September 2011 and ended in November.

 The music in the film includes Minogue performing the song "Who Were We?" by Carax and Neil Hannon, as well as Dmitri Shostakovich's String Quartet No. 15 and the track "Sinking of Bingou-Maru" from Godzilla.
 There are also songs by Sparks, Manset, KONGOS, and R. L. Burnside.

 Release

 The film premiered on 23 May 2012 in competition at the 65th Cannes Film Festival, after which Variety reported that the screening was met with "whooping and hollering" and "a storm of critical excitement on Twitter".
 It was released in France on 4 July 2012 through Les Films du Losange.

+Holy Motors is dedicated to the Russian actress Yekaterina Golubeva, a longtime girlfriend and muse of Leos Carax.
+She died in 2011 of an undisclosed cause after suffering from depression for several years.